tiburzi/cync/README.md

 ## Running the App

+Run the app directly using this link: https://tiburzi.github.io/non-quantized-drums/

-Download or clone this repository.
+Alternatively, download or clone this repository.
 Make sure you have Python installed.
 Then double click on the `server.pythonX.bat` depending on your version of python, or if you're not on windows, just run the command inside those files.

 This will run the server on localhost:8000 so just visit that in your browser and you should be good to go!